JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the relation between halo mass and number of globular clusters at $z=0.4$: Lens model

 As a brief description, WSLAP+ solves a system of linear equations that can be represented in compact form as

-where $\vectTheta$ is a vector containing the observed sky-plane positions of the lensed galaxies, $\vectX$ is a vector containing the unknown source-plane positions of the lensed sources and the model mass distribution in the lens-plane, and $\matrGamma$ is a matrix representing the ray-trace calculations that predict observed positions, $\vectTheta'$ given $\vectX$ for a fiducial mass.
-The solution $\vectX$ is found by iteratively minimising a function of $\vectTheta'-\vectTheta$ with the constraint $\vectX>0$ (that is, masses and positions are positive; \citealt{Diego2005}).
+where $\vectTheta$ is a vector containing the observed sky-plane positions of the multiple images, $\vectX$ is a vector containing the unknown source-plane positions of the background sources and the model mass distribution in the lens-plane, and $\matrGamma$ is a matrix representing the ray-trace calculations that predict observed positions, $\vectTheta'$, given $\vectX$ for a fiducial mass.
+The solution $\vectX$ is found by iteratively minimising a function of $\vectTheta'-\vectTheta$ with the constraint $\vectX>0$ (that is, masses and positions are positive, where the origin for the positions is the bottom-left corner of the area being considered, hence by definition all coordinates within this area are positive; \citealt{Diego2005}).
 In practice, the lens-plane mass is divided into $N_c$ grid points or cells.
 These cells are associated with a smooth matter distribution representing the sum of DM, intra-cluster medium (gas and stars), and any other smooth component.
-These cells have pre-selected positions and sizes chosen by the modeler.
+These cells have pre-selected positions and sizes chosen by the modeller.
 Each of the $N_s$ source galaxies is represented by two variables in $\vectX$, and WSLAP+ allows ``layers'' representing independent mass normalizations for different groups of member galaxies.
 The number of layers, $N_{\rm l}$, can vary between 1 when all member galaxies are included in one single layer, to the total number of member galaxies.
 In practise, the number of layers is usually between 1 and 5.
 With these components, vector $\vectX$ has dimension